 - Sleeping in a crib in a parent's room is safer in terms of SIDS risk than sharing a bed with adults or sleeping in a room alone.

 What is the cause of SIDS?

 The cause (or causes) of SIDS is still unknown.
 Despite the dramatic decrease in the occurrence of SIDS in the United States and worldwide in recent years, SIDS remains one of the leading causes of death during infancy beyond the first 30 days following birth.
-It is generally accepted that SIDS may be the result of multiple interacting factors.
+SIDS may be the result of multiple interacting factors.

 - The hypothesis is that certain infants, for reasons yet to be determined, may experience abnormal or delayed development of specific critical areas of their brain.
 This could negatively affect the function and connectivity to regions regulating arousal during sleep.

 - Arousal, in this context, refers to an infant's ability to awaken and/or respond to a variety of physiological stimuli.
 For example, a child sleeping facedown (prone) may move his or her face into such a position so that the nose and mouth are completely obstructed.
 This may alter the levels of oxygen or carbon dioxide in the infant's blood.
 Normally, these changes would trigger arousal responses, prompting the infant to move his or her head to the side to relieve this obstruction.